django/deps/draft/0000-background-workers.rst

 If a backend cannot support deferred tasks (ie passing the ``run_after`` argument), it should raise ``InvalidTaskError``.
 The ``supports_defer`` method can be used to determine whether the backend supports deferring tasks.

-Django will ship with 3 implementations:
+Django will ship with the following implementations:

 ImmediateBackend
    This backend runs the tasks immediately, rather than offloading to a background process.
 This is useful both for a graceful transition towards background workers, but without impacting existing functionality.